 |Clinical Rotation II

 A minimum of 68 credits is required for the degree.

 Program Student Learning Outcomes

-- Preparatory — Integrates comprehensive knowledge of EMS systems, safety/well-being of the paramedic, and medical/legal and ethical issues, which is intended to improve the health of EMS personnel, patients, and the community.
+1. Integrate knowledge of EMS systems, safety/well-being of the paramedic, and medical/legal and ethical issues intended to improve the health of EMS personnel, patients, and the community.

-- Anatomy and Physiology — Integrates a complex depth and comprehensive breadth of knowledge of the anatomy and physiology of all human systems.
+2. Integrate a knowledge of the anatomy and physiology of all human systems.

-- Medical Terminology — Integrates comprehensive anatomical and medical terminology and abbreviations into the written and oral communication with colleagues and other health care professionals.
+3. Integrate anatomical and medical terminology and abbreviations into written and oral communication with colleagues and other health care professionals.

-- Patient Assessment — Integrates scene and patient assessment findings with knowledge of epidemiology and pathophysiology to form a field impression.
-This includes developing a list of differential diagnoses through clinical reasoning to modify the assessment and formulate a treatment plan.
+9. Integrate scene and patient assessment findings with knowledge of epidemiology and pathophysiology to form a field impression including developing a list of differential diagnoses through clinical reasoning to modify the assessment and formulate a treatment plan.

-- Medicine — Integrates assessment findings with principles of epidemiology and pathophysiology to formulate a field impression and implement a comprehensive treatment/disposition plan for a patient with a medical complaint.
+10. Integrate assessment findings with principles of epidemiology and pathophysiology to formulate a field impression and implement a treatment/disposition plan for a patient with a medical complaint.

-- Trauma — Integrates assessment findings with principles of epidemiology and pathophysiology to formulate a field impression to implement a comprehensive treatment/disposition plan for an acutely injured patient.
+12. Integrate assessment findings with principles of epidemiology and pathophysiology to formulate a field impression to implement a treatment/disposition plan for an acutely injured patient.

-- Special Patient Population — Integrates assessment findings with principles of pathophysiology and knowledge of psychosocial needs to formulate a field impression and implement a comprehensive treatment/disposition plan for patients with special needs.
+13. Integrate assessment findings with principles of pathophysiology and knowledge of psychosocial needs to formulate a field impression and implement a treatment/disposition plan for patients with special needs.

 14. Integrate knowledge of operational roles and responsibilities to ensure safe patient, public, and personnel safety.